mattzeunert/mattzeunert.github.io/_posts/2022-02-05-10-years-web-developer.md

 #### Funding

-I have not taken any external funding so far, but put in about £15k in savings over the first two years.
+I have not taken any external funding so far, but did put in about £15k in savings over the first two years.
 This wasn't essential, but because of the contract work I was sometimes time-constrained but I did have enough money to pay for ads, cloud hosting, or a coworking space.

 I occasionally applied to accelerators, but other than that never seriously tried to raise funding.
 That's mostly because I have no idea how to do that, and spending time figuring out how to fundraise felt like a distraction from improving the business.